QuestPDF/QuestPDF-Documentation/docs/concepts/prototyping.md

 # Prototyping

+Placeholders in QuestPDF let you quickly generate random text, numbers, colors, and images.
+They are useful for prototyping document layouts or creating test data when real information is not yet available.

+This guide outlines how to use each type of placeholder.

 ## Text

-Often we know what a document layout should look like but we do not have appropriate data to fill it.
-The Quest PDF library provides a set of helpers to generate random text of different kinds:
+QuestPDF provides a range of text placeholders that cover common scenarios:

 ```c#
 using QuestPDF.Helpers;